BeGrape (Grape Seed OPC)

 BeGrape is Groupe Berkem's branded range of grape seed extracts standardized for oligomeric proanthocyanidins (OPC).
 The grape seeds are upcycled from hand-harvested Champagne-region vineyards, turning a winemaking by-product into a concentrated antioxidant ingredient.

-What is BeGrape (Grape Seed OPC) used for?
+What is BeGrape used for?

-Whether BeGrape (Grape Seed OPC) is safe depends on the dose, your overall health, and any medications you take.
-At studied doses, reported side effects can include: Generally well tolerated.
-It may also interact with certain medications.
-BeGrape (Grape Seed OPC) is not suitable for everyone — consult a healthcare provider before use if you are pregnant or breastfeeding, have a medical condition, or take prescription medications.
+For most healthy adults, BeGrape is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated.
+Mild digestive upset (uncommon).
+It may also interact with some medications.
+BeGrape is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

 References(3 citations)